thunderbird/webext-docs/compose.rst

 compose
 =======

-This message composition window API first appeared in Thunderbird 67.
+The compose API first appeared in Thunderbird 67.
 It allows to interact with the message composition window.

 .. role:: permission